 Lifestyle and the environment we live in play a significant role in growth and reproductive health.
 Time and again, evidence dictates a profound link between lifestyle and fertility.
 Lifestyle factors can show both positive and negative impacts on reproductive health.
 On one hand it can impact fertility in both men & women.
-On the other hand lifestyle modifications can enhance overall reproductive health and in turn fertility rate.
+On the other hand lifestyle modifications to improve fertility can enhance overall reproductive health and in turn fertility rate.

 Fertility is when the couple is clinically healthy to give birth to their offspring without obstacles.
 Any fertility issues can cause difficulty in bearing children.
 Today’s technological and digital era has certainly eased lives in different ways but is causing a slow and silent impact on health.
 Nevertheless small but positive changes in these environmental aspects and lifestyle factors can bring about a miraculous change in health; especially reproductive health.
 Several studies have shown how modifiable lifestyle factors can enhance reproductive health and overall wellbeing.